borttappat/dotfiles/README.md

 #### Aliases
-``f`` is aliased to open your fish-config in which you can find every shortcut to every most scripts A few useful ones include:
+``f`` is aliased to open your fish-config in which you can find every shortcut to most scripts A few useful ones include:

 ``np`` opens a vim-session in which you can edit ``packages.nix`` which determines the packages installed on the system